O-X-L/haproxy-geoip/README.md

 This is an example on how to use GeoIP lookups in combination with HAProxy.

+Data linking requests to its origin country and ASN/ISP can be very useful when dealing with application-level attacks.

+This allows you also to handle requests from specific countries and ASNs (p.e. datacenters/hosting providers) differently than others.

-Note: Tested mainly with ipinfo country-database.
+Note: Tested mainly with the ipinfo.io country-database.

 ## Topology